 Students often gain experience with live projects or work experience in exhibitions and art events.
 Every year there are several study visits to help inspire your own studies.

 Based on your experiences so far, and working with your tutors, you will develop a self-directed project in your chosen pathway.
 This project at the end of the first year is assessed to give your final grade, encouraging experimentation at all of the earlier stages of the course.

 The academic team will encourage you further to develop the independent study skills that are necessary for degree level study and careers in the creative industries.

 Our typical offer is 32 UCAS points from a minimum of one A Level or equivalent (e.g. 1 x AVCE double award).

 There is usually a requirement for three passes at GCSE grade C or above, which must include Mathematics and English Language, or a minimum of Level 2 Key Skills in Communication and Application of Number.
-If necessary, these qualifications can be achieved during the foundation course.
 If you have studied for a GCSE which has a numerical grade then you will need to achieve a grade 4 or above.

 If English is not your first language, please see our English language requirements.

 We are interested in your creative potential - please prepare a portfolio of work you have created so far.
 We are not looking for perfection as we appreciate you may still be developing the range of your work.
 We would like to see:

 If you are an international applicant, please send a link to your online portfolio.